-If you are a contractor working on military projects, you need to familiarize yourself with the U.S. Army Corps of Engineers' Safety and Health Requirements Manual EM 385-1-1.
-The EM 385 manual is designed to provide guidance for developing, managing, and implementing a safety and occupational health (SOH) program.
+If you are a contractor working on military projects, you must familiarize yourself with the U.S. Army Corps of Engineers Safety and Health Requirements Manual EM 385-1-1.
+The EM 385 manual is designed to guide the development, management, and implementation of a safety and occupational health (SOH) program.

-The manual also reviews your responsibilities for maintaining your own safety, stressing that you must:
+The manual also reviews your responsibilities for maintaining your safety, stressing that you must:

 - Comply with applicable SOH requirements

 The requirements mentioned in the EM-385-1-1 standards manual are mandatory for anyone working in the US Army Corps or on military contracts.

 Do the EM-385-1-1 Standards Have Anything to do With OSHA?

 While some EM-385-1-1 requirements are similar to OSHA requirements, the latter does not cover specific health issues about the Army Corp.
 These include site inspections, safety management, and employee training.

 EM 385-1-1 Manual Versus OSHA Construction Standards

 While you might be familiar with OSHA’s construction safety requirements described in CFR 1926, the rules laid out in the EM 385 manual are generally much stricter—even if they are similar.